scottrigby/restws_schema/README.md

       an arbitrary example that any bundle can be used)
 3. See results
     - Browse to our API's Show URI: show.json, show/ID.json
-    - Now repeat for Season, Episode, and Blog
+    - Now repeat for Season, Episode, Blog, and Gallery
     - Follow the referenced resources via the URI key